 Reference architecture

-The vendor will make sure to update IMH terminology server with every relevant change in the terminology.
-Then, IMH will be responsible to communicate these changes to every health entity in Israel.
+The Supplier will make sure to updatethe Ministry's terminology server with every relevant change in the terminology.
+Then, the Ministry will be responsible to communicate these changes to every health entity in Israel.

-The changes can be periodically communicated by sending relevant files to each entity or by allowing every one of them to remotely access the IMH terminology server and use the latest information.
+The changes can be periodically communicated by sending relevant files to each entity or by allowing every one of them to remotely access the Ministryterminology server and use the latest information.

 This technical architecture approach is yet to be defined.